CBD To Relieve Pain And Anxiety, Does It Help?

 Should you take CBD to treat anxiety?

-Many people suffer from anxiety disorders.
+Many people with chronic pain suffer from anxiety disorders.
 It is the most common mental illness in the United States alone, affecting around 40 million adults or more than 18 percent of the population.
 The most common medical treatments for this condition are pharmaceutical drugs, including beta-blockers, antidepressants, buspirone, and benzodiazepines, which have severe side effects.

 Together with therapy and self-care, incorporate CBD into the treatment for Agoraphobia, Phobias (Irrational Fears), Social Phobia (Social Anxiety Disorder), Post-Traumatic Stress Disorder (PTSD), Panic Disorder, Obsessive Compulsive Disorder (OCD), or Generalized Anxiety Disorder (GAD).
 CBD interacts well with the -HT1A neuro-receptor, serotonin receptors subtype that is often the target of many pharmaceutical drugs used to treat anxiety.